learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you swap variables using Destructuring Assignment?
+## Q 2.13.
+How do you swap variables using Destructuring Assignment?

 ```js
 var x = 10, y = 20;